lmouline/aintea/website/content/tutorial/basics/_index.md

 ---

 <div class="warning">
-  <strong>Warning!</strong> Due to <a href="https://github.com/lmouline/uscript/issues/1">Issue 1</a>, the import to the uscript lib should be added to any script: <pre>import uscript.lang.*</pre>
+  <strong>Warning!</strong> Due to <a href="https://github.com/lmouline/aintea/issues/1">Issue 1</a>, the import to the Ain'tea lib should be added to any script: <pre>import aintea.lang.*</pre>
 </div>

 In this tutorial, we will go trhough all the functionalities offer by the language.
-All the final code is accessible on [GitHub](https://github.com/lmouline/uscript/tree/master/sample/tutorial/basics)
+All the final code is accessible on [GitHub](https://github.com/lmouline/aintea/tree/master/sample/tutorial/basics)

 # Hellow World